Since 2017

 Step 6

-7. While the tongues are cooking, prepare the chicken broth in a separate pot.
-Pour one litre of water into a clean cooking pot and add the chicken breast.
-The chicken broth will be used for pouring over the aspic, since the broth from boiling the tongues should be discarded due to its strong flavour.
-Boil the carrot in the chicken broth, since it will add a piquant flavour and also serve as decoration for the aspic.
-Season the broth to taste and cook for thirty minutes.
-The chicken broth can also be prepared in advance.
+7. Meanwhile, prepare the chicken broth.
+Pour 1 litre of water into a separate pot and add the chicken breast – this will serve as the liquid for the aspic.
+Pour out the broth in which the tongues were boiled.
+Boil the carrot in the chicken broth – it will add a piquant flavour and will also be used for decoration.
+Salt the broth to taste and cook for 30 minutes.
+The chicken broth can be made in advance.

 Step 7